fpdf-easytable/ajax_server_response_hander/README.md

 *Description:*

-   Add function and its parameters to the response.
+   add function and its parameters to the response.

 *Parameters:*